RonAddy/Markdown-Resume-Microsoft/README.md

 <br>
 December 2015 to January 2016

-+Planned and taught constructive lessons on architecture, elements of engineering studies useful for coding design
+* Planned and taught constructive lessons on architecture, elements of engineering studies useful for coding design

-+Reviewed aspects of intellectual property rights, patents, legal constraints and utilizing advertising for the app
+* Reviewed aspects of intellectual property rights, patents, legal constraints and utilizing advertising for the app

-+Presented numerous start-up ideas to with team members and CEO's of GlooPen
+* Presented numerous start-up ideas to with team members and CEO's of GlooPen

 ## Information Technology